 It's good practise to keep clear of the start line when it is not your start.

 For back to back races, the start sequence for the second race should commence soon after the last finisher crosses the line in the first race.
 If you are one of the last finishers, you'll have to go straight to the new start line and note the new course from there; as it is a back-to-back race you are automatically entered.

 Winds shift and die, and race officers have to respond.
 So the course might change or the race be postponed between your visit to the clubhouse and the start.

-Line-jumpers will hear their sail numbers or names called, and must come back and re-cross the line without getting in anyone else''s way.
-Somebody may well be waving a tatty blue-and-white checked flag too.
 If too many jump the line the fleet is recalled - if it is a class race the guilty fleet goes to the back of the queue and has to wait until all the other boats have gone.
 If it is a handicap, everyone goes back and tries again.